Heartstopper (TV series): Post-production

 In the series, traditionally animated leaves float around during moments of love, a direct copy of the visual motifs in the webcomic.
 In Nick and Charlie's first kissing scene, sparks of electricity come out as Charlie tries touching Nick's hand.
 Animated seagulls and lovebirds are also seen.
 Oseman said that the animations represent a "feeling of magic" they intended to evoke.
 She had already thought of using such effects while writing the screenplay, conceiving that they would appear primarily during the intimate scenes between Nick and Charlie, which she dubbed "Heartstopper moments".
 Eventually, Anna Peronetto was chosen to create the animations, using a storyboard by Oseman.
 Peronetto had been a fan of the original source material and was chosen when Oseman made an Instagram post looking for traditional animators.
 She discussed with Lyn and editor Sofie Alonzi to see what kinds of animations fit in a certain scene.
 For the lovebirds, she analysed London feral parakeets.

-Using DaVinci Resolve, Olifirova worked remotely with colourist Toby Tomkins, working for the company Cheat, to create a 3D lookup table (LUT) that resembled the shots' colour palette, as well as "add[ing] a hint of turquoise in the shadows and warmth to skin tones".
+Using DaVinci Resolve, Olifirova worked remotely with colourist Tobias James Tomkins, working for the company Cheat, to create a 3D lookup table (LUT) that resembled the shots' colour palette, as well as "add[ing] a hint of turquoise in the shadows and warmth to skin tones".
 Lyn had told them he wanted the colour intensity to increase as the story progressed and as seasons changed.
 They talked about how to create a proper Dolby Vision high dynamic range for the series, establishing colour and tonal limits.
 Then, the LUT's brightness was stopped down by one so that Olifirova could create additional light in the shadows and experiment with the colour grading.
 To enhance the HDR, an RGB colour space of DCI-P3 was chosen.
-Tomkins worked on the first two episodes for two days before working on individual remaining episodes for a day-and-a-half.
+Tomkins worked on the first two episodes for two days before working on individual remaining episodes for a day and a half.
+Digital imaging technician Vincenzo Onorato was responsible for applying the LUTs to the dailies.

+Music

-Adiescar Chase composed the score and employed electronic riffs to give it a contemporary feel.
+Adiescar Chase composed the original score and employed electronic riffs to give it a contemporary feel.
 Heartstopper marks her first project after graduating from the National Film and Television School.
 She read the webcomic prior to composing and was given direction to have her music complement the pre-existing songs used.
+She would play chords on her keyboard, then add riffs on a synthesiser, then add sound effects.
 Some of the tracks, including the titular one, aided the "Heartstopper moments" by further emphasizing the feeling of electricity and excitement.

-Renewal

-When asked whether there would be a second season, Walters said that they were looking forward to it, seeing that the executives of Netflix seemed to "understand" the series.
-Locke and Connor had also expressed anticipation for a renewal, noting the narrative progression in the series' source material.
-On 20 May 2022, following Netflix's review of the 28-day viewing figures, it was announced that the series had been renewed for two more seasons.
-Season 2 began production in late 2022 and a release date is to be announced.
+Variations of Nick and Charlie's "First Sight" music were used whenever a character meets someone for the first time.
+Ben's theme, "X", incorporates slapping sounds to mirror "how his attitude slaps you in the face."
+For Season 2, Chase rearranged some previous tracks and made new ones.
+In the finale featuring Tara and Darcy, she recorded her singing to represent comfort.